Summer Holiday (1963 film): Plot

 Mrs Winters and a male driver-friend Jerry catch up with the bus in Switzerland.
 The bus struggles on the steep rough roads.
 Everyone gets off except Don driving and Barbara as a passenger to lessen the weight.
 The others walk, encountering a St Bernards dog, which they decide to keep.
 Mrs Winters and her friend follow the bus into Austria.
 They stop at Hotel zum Schloss and have a nice meal and pair off to dance.
 Don and Barbara go off to be alone and he admits that he loves her.
-Meanwhile Mrs Winters and her friend hide a diamond pendant on the empty bus and form the Yugoslavian authorities that it has been stolen.
+Meanwhile Mrs Winters and her friend hide a diamond pendant on the empty bus and inform the Yugoslavian authorities that it has been stolen.
 The bus is stopped by the border guards.
 The guards find it, but as it has a locket containing Barbara's picture they give it back.

 Despite the efforts of Mrs Winters a shepherdess in Yugoslavia puts them back on the right road, after taking them to her village for bread (they think).
 But there has been a mistranslation and the village thought Don said "bride" and a marriage ceremony is begun.
 The boys eventually escape and run back to the bus pursued by armed peasants.

 When they reach Athens a large crowd greet them due to media coverage.
 Wrightmore from the British embassy explains the situation.
 Mrs Winters arrives.
 She first wants them arrested then she sees the publicity potential.
 Don goes off alone to clear his head on a hill overlooking the Acropolis.
 Mrs Winters locks Barbara in her hotel room while she holds a press conference.
 Don finds Barbara and asks her to marry him.
 The team help her escape through the window over the door.
 At the press conference Barbara announces their engagement and Don seems set to start a holiday firm operating 200 buses so all is forgiven.